 If it wasn’t for Bill Finger, ‘Bird-Man’ not Batman would be the icon we know today.
 No, scratch that.
 Kane’s Bird-Man would have obviously faded into obscurity as the highly derivative creation it was.

 Like many of his peers, Bill Finger’s comic book career consisted mostly of anonymous writing for a basic page rate.
 He passed away over 40 years ago in 1974.
 Bob Kane survived him a further 24 years until 1998.
 But in death, Bob did acknowledge a co-creator for Batman on his headstone – but sadly, it’s not who you think…

 Yup – God.
 As co-creators go, you could do a lot worse than THE creator I guess.
 God was not available for comment.

 As mentioned, DC have not actually named Bill Finger as a Batman creator, but they have done the best they can – crediting him as the writer of Detective Comics no.27, the first appearance of The Bat-Man, on the cover of DC’s 75th anniversary edition of the issue.

 Despite my love of superheroes, I’m not one to advocate violence because a) it’s usually wrong, and b) I’m a coward.
 But I can’t help thinking about the following tale that famed comicbook artist & writer Jim Steranko told his followers on Twitter.

-So, as well as remembering Bill Finger, the man who basically created the Caped Crusader as we know him today, Bat-fans can also celebrate the time Jim Steranko bat-slapped Bob Kane 🙂
+So, as well as remembering Bill Finger, the man who created Batman as we know him today, Bat-fans can also celebrate the time Jim Steranko bat-slapped Bob Kane 🙂